3. Overview

 + (-p**2)*x0*x1

-The example above among other useful features is also stated in the full documenation of LoopIntegralFromPropagators() in the reference guide.
+The example above among other useful features is also stated in the full documentation of LoopIntegralFromPropagators() in the reference guide.

 3.2.2.
 Two Loop Planar Box with Numerator